varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - **Serialization**: The process of turning objects of a programming language into byte arrays for transport

-- **Deserialization**: The process or turning byte statck back into objects
+- **Deserialization**: The process or turning byte stack back into objects

 - Java serialization
   - Has reflection, gives dunamic method invocation